BND Hamburger Icon

 Zach Hendrix, co-founder of GreenPal, experienced this type of pushback after acquiring a new company and finding that its CRM implementation didn’t go as planned.
 After a costly implementation process, he found that the sales department wasn’t using the system at all, opting to maintain their own records across a combination of legal pads, Post-its, emails and spreadsheets.
 In short, it was a mess.

-“We basically purchased the software and paid an IT professional to install it, and [the] result after six months was that nobody used it,” Hendrix told Business News Daily.
+“We basically purchased the software and paid an IT professional to install it, and [the] result after six months was that nobody used it,” Hendrix said.
 “In retrospect, what I didn’t realize was that I was just adding one more task to our salespeople’s list of things to do.
-It was like … ‘OK, on top of everything else that you’re already doing, put all of the information into the software so we can track it later at some point if we want to.'”
+It was like … ‘OK, on top of everything else that you’re already doing, put all of the information into the software so we can track it later at some point if we want to.’”

 Hendrix didn’t give up, of course.
 He analyzed his first approach and tried a different angle.